-F4.4.3.2 Interlibrary Loan
+F4.4.4.1 Interlibrary Loan

-Interlibrary Loan (ILL) is a service by which one can access materials (books, articles, etc.) not owned by the Library.
+Interlibrary loan (ILL) is a service that allows ECU faculty, staff, and students to access materials not owned by Linscheid Library.
 Loan procedures are regulated by the National Interlibrary Loan Code, by United States copyright law, and by the regulations and policies of the lending and borrowing libraries.
-Most circulating books and photocopies of articles are available.
-Requests can be made via online web forms.
+Requests can be made using the electronic ILL forms on the library website.

-F4.4.3.3 Document Delivery
+F4.4.4.2 Document Delivery